casanet/casanet-server/README.md

 Link to the minimal page exist in the settings 'light version' section, or just navigate to `[server-ip/host]/light-app/index.html`.

+## Ruining local casanet server in my computer

+To make it easy to use there are ready to use binaries [here](https://github.com/casanet/casanet-server/releases) just download the binary file (depend on your OS) and the `casanet.json` configuration file, It's recommanded to read the configuration section [here](./backend/README.md#configure-server).

+In addination I made a [Linux deployment tutorial](./docs/LINUX.md) for a Linux based devices (raspberry pi etc.)

 ## Project parts + technologies
 * **[Casanet server](./backend):**
 	* **Purpose:** Control the IoT devices in a local home network.